 Read more

-...goals.
-I have tutored students for competitive exams, such as the MCAT, SAT/ACT, computer science topics such as JAVA and web development, math areas such as calculus, and key science courses such as biology and chemistry.
+...competitive exams, such as the MCAT, SAT/ACT, computer science topics such as JAVA and web development, math areas such as calculus, and key science courses such as biology and chemistry.
 Personally, I enjoy teaching computer science since it speaks more to my practical experience now in research and personal interests.
 As a tutor, my number one goal is ensuring students are confident in their desired subjects.
-I cultivate this...
+I cultivate this through solidifying the foundational concepts and...

 Read more

-Our interview process, stringent qualifications, and background screening ensure that only the best Cell Biology tutors in Medford, OR work with Varsity Tutors.
+Our interview process, stringent qualifications, and background screening ensure that only the best Cell Biology tutors in Gaston County, NC work with Varsity Tutors.
 To assure a successful experience, you're paired with one of these qualified tutors by an expert director - and we stand behind that match with our money-back guarantee.

 Receive personally tailored Cell Biology lessons from exceptional tutors in a one-on-one setting.
 We help you connect with the best tutor for your particular needs while offering flexible scheduling to fit your busy life.